clunion/shardoverse/README.md

 # Logging
 To investigate:
-* Whats's the Rust aproach to logging?
+* What's the Rust approach to logging?
 * Is there a way to use the plixx-logging-libs?

 # Project structure
-* Very small main.rs with only minimal logic
+* Very small main.rs with parameter checking and only minimal logic
-* nearly everything goes into libs to make the functions unit-testable
+* nearly everything goes into module-files to make the functions unit-testable
+* for simplicity, we start using a 'central-core' module to bind the parts and layers together
-* integration testing (when beginning network stuff)
+* integration testing will be set up early (when beginning with the network stuff)

 # GitHub Continuous Integration with Rust
 This is not needed to build Shardoverse locally, only describes what is done here to get the build CI running with GitHub.